 The torque provided by the motor when the rotor no longer turns is known as the stall torque, as introduced above.
 The stall torque for a particular motor at a specific input voltage is where the torque-speed curve intersects the torque axis.
-The speed at which the rotor turns when no torque is provided is known as the no-load speed.
-The no-load speed is called as such since it is the speed at which the rotor will turn when there is no load connected.
-Although it is assumed that at no-load speed no torque is provided, some torque is required to keep the inertia of the rotor turning and to overcome frictional torques.
+The speed at which the rotor turns when no torque is provided is known as the no-load speed, since it is the speed at which the rotor will turn when no load connected for a specific input voltage.
+Although it is assumed that at no-load speed no torque is provided, in reality, some torque is required to keep the inertia of the rotor turning and to overcome frictional torques.